Xunnamius/hashnav/Docs/Documentation.md

 <br />
 ###Public Method: <a name="PMI-registerObserver"></a>registerObserver
-Registers an observer with the HashNav object by setting up a virtual "middle-man," if you will, to mediate between your observing functions and the `window` object in a cross-browser fashion.
+Registers an observer with the HashNav object by setting up a "middle-man" to mediate between your observing functions and the `window` object in a cross-browser fashion.

 ####Syntax
 	hashNav.registerObserver(name, trigger, fn[, args[, bind[, scrlto]]]);